pantelis/aiml-common/lectures/optimization/sgd/_index.md

 ## Digging further

 For an overview of optimization theory please go through Ian Goodfellow's chapter 4 below.
-Stochastic gradient descent is treated also in section 5.9.
+Stochastic gradient descent is treated also in section 5.9 of this free book.
+For an overview of the various algorithms appart from SGD see [this](https://ruder.io/optimizing-gradient-descent/index.html) blog post.

 <iframe src="https://www.deeplearningbook.org/contents/numerical.html" width="800" height="1200"></iframe>